open-AIMS/ReefModEngine.jl/README.md

 Targets RME v1.0, and provides some convenience functions for outplanting interventions.
 All other functions are accessible via the `@RME` macro.

-At time of writing, the RME library and accompanying dataset has to be requested from RME developers.
+The RME library, accompanying dataset, and RME documentation has to be requested from RME developers.

 ## Usage example